 In the Wee Small Hours is the ninth studio album by Frank Sinatra, released in 1955.
 It was recorded when the singer went through marital troubles with his second wife, Ava Gardner, which would eventually lead to their divorce two years later.
-This mood of melancholic loneliness over failed relationships was reflected in the central theme of all the songs, making the record an early example of a Concept Album, virtually a whole decade before rock artists such as Frank Zappa note , The Beach Boys note and The Beatles note would make the genre popular.
-The only older example is Woody Guthrie's Dust Bowl Ballads from 1940.
+This mood of melancholic loneliness over failed relationships was reflected in the central theme of all the songs, making the record an early example of a Concept Album, virtually a whole decade before rock artists such as Frank Zappa note , The Beach Boys note and The Beatles note would make the genre popular; the only older example is Woody Guthrie's Dust Bowl Ballads from 1940.
+In many ways it's considered the Ur-Example of the modern idea of a music album, both because of its use of a central concept and because of its popularization of the 12" long-playing record as the format for albums prior to the advent of the Compact Disc (previously they were literal album books filled with 78 rpm records).

 The album was a commercial and critical success from the start that effectively revived his slumping career.
 It transformed him from the teen idol he was before into an artist that deserved to be taken seriously and who dealt with more mature themes.
 In The Wee Small Hours is frequently seen as one of the best albums of all time.
 The album was listed at #101 in Rolling Stone's 500 Greatest Albums of All Time, while Time included it in their 2006 list of 100 timeless and essential albums.